Skip to content

 It is a must-do when you visit Turkey to take a cruise and admire the beautiful things while having your tour on the Bosphorus, which connects the Black Sea with the Sea of Marmara.

 You will just sit and relax while watching the lovely attractions on your tour.
-The most popular ferry tour there is the Long Bosphorus Tour, which leaves from the Eminonu ferry dock to the village at Anadolu Kavagi, and it takes two hours for a one-way tour then stops for three hours in Anadolu Kavagi.
+The most popular ferry tour there is the Long Bosphorus Tour, which leaves from the Eminonu ferry dock to the village of Anadolu Kavagi.
+It takes two hours for a one-way tour and stops for three hours in Anadolu Kavagi.

 Leave a comment